sophienyaa/Honda-Motorcycle-Dash/README.md

 * Smartphone Notifications (ESP32 BLE)
 * Smartphone "Now Playing" (ESP32 BLE)

-For further information, see the software section of the wiki
+For further information, see the [software](https://github.com/mickwheelz/Honda-Motorcycle-Dash/wiki/Software) section of the wiki section of the wiki

 ## Special Thanks To